 To guard against fraudulent requests for access, We will require sufficient information to allow it to confirm the identity of the person making the request before granting access or making corrections.

-This statement is in effect and was last revised as of September 16, 2019.
-We will from time to time review and revise Our privacy practices and this Statement.
+This statement is in effect and was last revised as of December 23, 2022.
+We will from time-to-time review and revise Our privacy practices and this Statement.
 In the event of any amendment, an appropriate notice will be posted on this site.
 Statement changes will apply to the information collected from the date of posting of the revised Statement to this site as well as to existing information held by Us.

 If You have any questions about the privacy practices of Resolver, or You wish to access Your Personal Data, please contact: